majsylw/SecondVoice/content/post/14-openpose/index.md

 Pose estimation is a complex Computer Vision problem that aims to detect the position and orientation of a person or object.
 This is generally done by predicting the location of specific keypoints, such as hands, hands, facial features, etc., when talking about human position.

 Acquiring human pose keypoints from an image and extracting their properties has the potential to enrich the information contained in the datasets at our disposal in the scope of our project.
 The ability to perceive the shape and movement of parts of a person&#39;s body can be an essential element in making sign language and its properties more comprehensible.
-You can find more information about the datasets we use [HERE – link]
+You can find more information about the datasets we use [HERE](https://www.hearai.pl/post/11-dataset/)

 In order to supplement our data with the human body landmarks detection functionality, the Team decided to conduct a comparison of the popular available dedicated systems and then implement in our project the one that better suits our needs.
 This article presents the results of the comparison of MediaPipe and OpenPose systems.